Jura Soyfer: Resonance

 Jura Soyfer's intent was not to present any complete solutions or conclusions: he believed that the problems he presented could only be solved in real life, in actual protest.
 His plays destroy illusions and call upon us to change society in its present form.
 He himself saw his own plays as a means for propaganda with a direct connection to the times in which he lived.

 Soyfer's plays were published as a collection for the first time in 1974 thanks to the work of members of the organisation of exiled Austrians in England, "Young Austria".
 This took his works out of their original context and gave them a larger application: they were presented, for example, as timeless criticisms of the society of the communist GDR.

 Personal life

-Until his death, Soyfer was engaged to 'Helli' (Helene) Ultmann, a first cousin of the famous stage mind reader and hypnotist Erik-Jan Hanussen (Hermann Steinschneider) (source: Jenny Zundel, née Steinschneider, 1915-2012, another cousin).
+Until his death, Soyfer was engaged to 'Helli' (Helene) Ultmann, a first cousin of the famous stage mind reader and hypnotist Erik-Jan Hanussen (Hermann Steinschneider).
 Soyfer was survived by his parents, Wladimir and Lubow, his older sister, Tamara, and his girlfriend, Helene.